sugatoray/stackoverflow/README.md

-# stackoverflow
+# Stackoverflow

 This repository contains my stackoverflow contributions.
 I am in the process of building it here in github.

-The answers will be maintained in folder [`'./answers'`](./answers).
+The answers will be maintained in folder [`'./src/answers'`](./src/answers).